 Seek specialist advice

 Before you take off, It’s important to consult your doctor if you’re at risk of clotting.
 It’s also important to get your varicose veins treated.
 After treatment, you may still need to avoid long-haul flights for 2-3 weeks to accommodate check-ups and ensure an easy recovery.
 But, it’s a good preventative measure to travel safely with varicose veins and avoid the risk of a blood clot while flying.
-If you’re ready to take the next step, call us at 13 VEINS (that’s 13 83467) or fill out the form below to book your consultation.
+If you’re ready to take the next step, call us on 04 2010 2637 or fill out the form below to book your consultation.